 It can be hard to know where to start with link building for SEO.
 We have rounded up the top 10 website directories that all New Zealand businesses should be listed on!

-It is important for businesses to be found online, not only through your own website but on major website directories, social media platforms and Google.
+It is important for businesses to be found online, not only through your own website, but also on major website directories, social media platforms and Google.
 Customers need to be able to find your contact details, location and a link to your website wherever they may be looking for you.

 Ensuring your business can be found within common online directories is a search engine optimisation strategy called link building.
-Links increase the chance of your customers finding your business around the web, increase trust and help improve your Google ranking.
+Links back to your website increase the chance of your customers finding your business around the web, increase trust and help improve your Google ranking.

-We have put together a list of the top 10 websites directories that all New Zealand businesses should put a free listing on.
+We have put together a list of the top 10 website directories that all New Zealand businesses should create a free listing on.

 This is probably the most important listing you need!
 Google My Business gives your business visibility on Google Maps and Google search in your local geographic area.
 Your listing includes contact details, directions, photos and shows online reviews.